Scripture Reference: Genesis 2:15-17 and 3:1-24

 God is pure and perfect.
 His wisdom is perfect.
 Adam and Eve’s rejection of God’s wisdom for their own flawed wisdom had terrible consequences.
 Sin always has consequences.
 The serpent was cursed for its part in the temptation.
 For Eve (whose name means “life” or “life giver”), the consequence of her sin was that her pain would increase in childbearing.
-For Adam, the consequence was that he would now have to sweat and toil to work the ground, to raise food, and to provide for his family’s needs.
-He had worked in the Garden before this time (Genesis 2:15) but this would now be more difficult.
+For Adam, the consequence was that he would now have to sweat and toil to work the ground, raise food, and provide for his family’s needs.
+He had worked in the Garden before this time (Genesis 2:15), but this would now be more difficult.

 God disciplined Adam and Eve, but He did not stop loving them.
-He showed his love and care by giving them better clothing before He sent them from the garden, and He gave them a way to renew their relationship with Him.
-Even at this time, God had already made a plan by which sin could be banished forever and humanity find forgiveness.
+He showed his love and care by giving them better clothing before He sent them from the garden and gave them a way to renew their relationship with Him.
+Even at this time, God had already made a plan by which sin could be banished forever, and humanity find forgiveness.
 He had already planned for Jesus to die for the sin of the world.

-Special Note: Satan is the Great Deceiver and he has tricked many people into believing that he does not exist.
+Special Note: Satan is the Great Deceiver and has tricked many people into believing he does not exist.
 This is the greatest deception of all.
-Children need to know that the Devil is not just an imaginary creature or something as weak as a dress-up costume at a party or a toy with red suit and horns.
+Children need to know that the Devil is not just an imaginary creature or something as weak as a dress-up costume at a party or a toy with a red suit and horns.
 He is powerful and evil.
 On the other hand, we need to be careful not to give a child more information than he/she is capable of making sense of.
-Talk about Satan and his evil mission to hurt us and trick us but be sure that all children understand that God is stronger than the Devil and He will protect those who love and obey Him.
-If God’s strength and loving protection are not emphasised, then young children can have nightmares and an unhealthy fear of the Satan.
+Talk about Satan and his evil mission to hurt and trick us, but be sure that all children understand that God is stronger than the Devil and will protect those who love and obey Him.
+If God’s strength and loving protection are not emphasised, then young children can have nightmares and an unhealthy fear of Satan.
 Another great deception!

 Way to Introduce the Story: